Ty France Player Props: Mariners vs. White Sox

-Ty France and his .429 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Chicago White Sox and Lucas Giolito on June 17 at 4:10 PM ET.
+On Sunday, Ty France (batting .350 in his past 10 games) and the Seattle Mariners play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:10 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the White Sox.
+He had a one-hit showing in his previous game (1-for-5) against the White Sox.

 Ty France Game Info & Props vs. the White Sox